MarcL/djcruze.co.uk/src/pages/podcasts/2009-01-13-episode-48-the-best-of-2008-mix-part-2-the-electro-house-mix.md

   - podcast
 ---

-Here's part 2 of my &#8220;Best Of 2008 Mix&#8221; and it's 70 minutes of electro and progressive house goodness!
+Here's part 2 of my "Best Of 2008 Mix" and it's 70 minutes of electro and progressive house goodness!
 There were plenty of great tougher house tracks in 2008 and hopefully I've chosen the best ones for you.

 ### Best Of 2008 Mix - The Electro House Mix Tracklisting